dauphinking/theme-research-group/content/_index.md

 sections:
   - block: hero
     content:
-      title: Complex Systems and Control
+      title: Complex System and Control
       image:
         filename: welcome.jpg
       text: |
-        **CSC Laboratory** is dedicated to the modeling, analysis and control of complex systems.
+        Welcome to our research hub **CSC Laboratory**, where innovation meets excellence.
+Our interdisciplinary team is dedicated to pushing the boundaries of technological advancement across multiple domains.

     design:
       background:
         gradient_end: '#1976d2'